coilhq/mucoa/SOLUTION_DESIGN.md

 12. HTTP `JSON` response with transfer related information.

 ## 8. Canonical Model
-The following CentralLedger and TigerBeetle Canonical Data Model presents data entities and relationships in the simplest possible form.
+The following Central-Ledger and TigerBeetle Canonical Data Model presents data entities and relationships in the simplest possible form.

 ### 8.1 TigerBeetle
 TigerBeetle supports only `Account` and `Transfer` data types.